mpram/IoT_Academy/Month_2/Day_2/readme.md

 ```

-3. After a few minutes you you should see all the new devices in your Azure IoT Hub:
+3. After a few minutes you should see all the new devices in your Azure IoT Hub:

 ![List of devices](./media/devices-list.png 'List of devices')